 You can find Australia’s most iconic musicians in the desert as thousands flock to camp under the stars to hear them.
-This year’s bill includes John Farnham, Hoodo Gurus, The Black Sorrows, Cate Ceberano, Busby Marou and Jon Stevens, with the remote location being a drawcard for all.
+Last year’s bill included John Farnham, Hoodo Gurus, The Black Sorrows, Cate Ceberano, Busby Marou and Jon Stevens, with the remote location being a drawcard for all.

 The location has traditionally been a meeting spot on the edge of the Simpson Desert for people to congregate and the festival brings that spirit to its proceedings, it’s even a dog friendly event!